apache/inlong-website/docs/data_node/load_node/elasticsearch.md

 You can also use `'{field_name|date_format_string}'` to convert a field value of `TIMESTAMP/DATE/TIME` type into the format specified by the `date_format_string`.
 The `date_format_string` is compatible with Java's [DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/index.html).
 For example, if the option value is `'myusers-{log_ts|yyyy-MM-dd}'`, then a record with `log_ts` field value `2020-03-27 12:25:55` will be written into "myusers-2020-03-27" index.

-You can also use `'{now()|date_format_string}'` to convert the current system time to the format specified by `date_format_string`.
-The corresponding time type of `now()` is `TIMESTAMP_WITH_LTZ`.
-When formatting the system time as a string, the time zone configured in the session through `table.local-time-zone` will be used.
-You can use `NOW()`, `now()`, `CURRENT_TIMESTAMP`, `current_timestamp`.

-**NOTE:**  When using the dynamic index generated by the current system time, for changelog stream, there is no guarantee that the records with the same primary key can generate the same index name.
-Therefore, the dynamic index based on the system time can only support append only stream.

 ## Data Type Mapping